jhelvy/2025-phd-thesis-proposal/README.md

 Slides for my talk on PhD thesis proposal

+*PhD Proposal Defense:
-*Presentation on Electric Vehicle Smart Charging Preferences, Implications for the Grid, and an Introduction to the surveydown Survey Platform*
+Electric Vehicle Smart Charging Adoption,
+Economic Implications for the Grid, and the surveydown Survey Platform*

 Oct 29, 2025, Washington, DC